 What is teleworking?

-The term ‘teleworking’ is used broadly to refer to any work that is conducted outside of the designated place of business.
-This includes work undertaken at home, use of mobile devices in transit, or at a different place of business.
-Within this study the focus is on teleworking at home, as this is the form of teleworking where the NBN will be a key enabler.
+The term ‘teleworking’ is used to broadly refer to any work that is conducted outside of the designated place of business.
+This includes the use of mobile devices in transit and work undertaken at home or at a different place of business.

 What are the key benefits of teleworking?

-■ Time and cost savings from travel avoided – as teleworkers do not travel to work they avoid spending time in traffic, which can be used more productively for actual work, or balanced between work and leisure.
-They also avoid the expenses associated with travel to work, including fuel costs and vehicle maintenance costs.
+■ time and cost savings – as teleworkers do not travel to work they avoid spending time in traffic.
+This time can be used more productively for actual work, or balanced between work and leisure.
+They also avoid the expenses associated with travelling to work, including fuel costs and vehicle maintenance costs.

-■ Office expenses avoided – Avaya (2008) estimate that office space can be reduced by one desk for every three teleworkers, with associated floor space and equipment savings.
-There are also gains through reduced electricity consumption.
-However these are at least partially offset by increased expenditure for the home office.
+■ office expenses avoided – Avaya (2008) estimated that office space can be reduced by one desk for every three teleworkers, with associated floor space and equipment savings.
+There are also gains made through reduced electricity consumption.
+However, these are at least partially offset by increased expenditure for the home office.

-■ Increased workforce participation – some of those not presently in the workforce cannot work in a conventional workplace and during conventional hours but may be able to telework.
+■ increased workforce participation – some of those not presently in the workforce cannot work in a conventional workplace and may not be able to telework during normal business hours.
 This is particularly true of those who are caring for children or a family member who is ill.
 The ‘always open’ nature of teleworking and ability to remain with those requiring care may see some of these individuals move into the workforce.

-■ Infrastructure saving – flows from both teleworkers not using road transport during peak periods, reducing the need for road maintenance.
-As the expenditure on road infrastructure in Australiain 2007-08 by governments totalled $13.2 billion (BTRE 2009), this gain is potentially large.
+■ infrastructure saving – teleworkers not using road transport as much reduces the need for road maintenance.
+As the expenditure on road infrastructure in Australian 2007-08 by governments totalled $13.2 billion (BTRE 2009), this gain is potentially large.
 As teleworkers can live outside of major city centres this also encourages population decentralisation.

 The NBN will serve as an important enabler through the other technological services it unlocks.
-For example, high-quality videoconferencing that is available with the high speeds and bandwidth and lower latency of the NBN will improve connectivity with remote workers.
+For example, high-quality web conferencing is available and with the high speeds, bandwidth and lower latency of the NBN, this will improve connectivity with remote workers.

-Collaborative workplaces with shared desktop viewing and other capabilities are also more readily available, which can be utilised between business offices and with teleworkers.
+Collaborative workplaces with shared desktop viewing and other capabilities are also more readily available and can be utilised between business offices and with teleworkers.

 How do you think the NBN can impact your business?
 Leave us a comment on twitter @ExpressVM and share your thoughts with the community.